w3f/polkadot-wiki/docs/kusama-index.md

   This includes participating in a parachain slot auction and composable applications.
 - Join a cyber secret society.
 The [Kappa Sigma Mu][kappa] fraternity asks you to get a Kusama tattoo to join.
-- Expect Chaos.
+- __Expect Chaos__.
 Kusama is getting more battle tested day-by-day but it's built on the foundations of moving fast and trying new things.

 Kusama is owned by those who hold the Kusama tokens (KSM).
 There's no central kill switch and all